COP16 in Rome: Bridging the biodiversity finance gap

 The North-South divide

 What is certain is that the most critical issue of COP16 remains the financial one.
-Without a clear plan and binding commitments from wealthy countries to allocate at least 20 billion USD per year for the most vulnerable countries, achieving the goals of the Global Biodiversity Framework seems doomed to fail.
+Although the proceedings in Rome were able to reach an agreement and commitment to allocate at least 20 billion USD per year for the most vulnerable countries, if the goals enshrined in the Global Biodiversity Framework are to be achieved in full there is a need for more funds to bridge the growing financing gap.

 CMCC research has also focused on issues of climate justice with a recent study, published in Nature Climate Change, using large-scale Integrated Assessment Models (IAMs) to examine the distributional impacts of climate policies and climate risks.
 The study provides evidence that climate policies aligned with the Paris Agreement can mitigate long-term inequality while addressing climate change.